sauravraghuvanshi/100-Days-of-Azure/README.md

   * This is a tool that can be used to securely store and access secrets
   * Secrets can be API keys, password or certificates
   * **Example:-**
     * Let's say an application is being developed that is used to encrpt data.
-The
+The data needs to be encrypted using an encryption key
+    * The encryption key, instead of being stored in the application itself, can be stored in the Azure key vault service
+    * The application can then make a secure call to get the encryption key from the Azure key vault service
+    * You can also set access permission to service principals for the secrets, keys and certificates stored in the Azure key vault